 Is it any good?

+This is a brilliantly crafted tale.
 First-time author Monica Meira Vaughan, born to South American parents living in Spain who moved to London when she was 5, taught herself English by watching Sesame Street and reading lots of Roald Dahl.
-This foundation is evident everywhere in this brilliantly crafted tale, from the quality of the writing to the twistiness of the plot and the complexity of the real-life issues the characters are dealing with (not to mention one kid who comes from Spain and speaks fractured English).
+This foundation is evident here, from the quality of the writing to the twistiness of the plot and the complexity of the real-life issues the characters are dealing with (not to mention one kid who comes from Spain and speaks fractured English).
 There are strong themes of responsibility, loyalty, and friendship, and complex ethical questions.
 Iacopo Bruno's Gothic-tinged illustrations add to the intrigue.

 Families can talk about...

 Families can talk about why books about mind control are so popular.
 What others do you know?

 Do you know kids like Chris who are dealing with dysfunctional parents?
 How do they cope?